brendanarciszewski/brendanarciszewski.github.io/_includes/encouragement.md

-Take a tour around the website to learn about me!
-Don't forget to contact me if you're interested in working together.
+<div style="text-align: justify;"> Take a tour around the website to learn about me!
+Please contact me if you're interested in working together.</div>